a-liut/gio-api-gateway-ms/README.md

 # gio-api-gateway-ms
 The API Gateway component is a microservice that provides an entry point for the whole Giò Plants platform.
-It expose all the functionalities of the system to clients and the Frontend microservice.
+It exposes all the functionalities of the system to clients and the Frontend microservice.

 ## Run